matthewblain/crosstowntrail-web/cue-sheets/hike-south.md

 * Follow the sandy trail until it meets Wedemeyer Street.
 * Cross Wedemeyer and turn L to ascend dirt path (Anza Trail) adjacent to Wedemeyer.
 * Before next  crosswalk, take R on dirt path adjacent to road in front of building.
-* Follow path about 30 yards and turn R onto Mountain Lake Trail. (**Note**: At one point along Mountain Lake Trail, you will come to a very short boardwalk on your left that will lead to abandoned US Marine Hospital Cemetery [1881-1912])
+* Follow path about 30 yards and turn R onto Mountain Lake Trail.
-* After descending to bottom of long staircase, turn L onto Mountain Lake Trail
+* After descending staircase, turn L onto Mountain Lake Trail
 * Walk about 50 yards to junction and bear R to descend trail under State Highway 1.
 * Walk up trail to T stop at stone wall, and turn R onto wide dirt trail.
 * Keep R as dirt trail merges with asphalt path (basketball court on your L).
 * After passing playground and **restrooms** on your left, ascend hill, and then descend to Lake St.
 * Cross Lake and enter Presidio Parkway Trail.
-* Walk south along the wide dirt/gravel path of the Park Presidio Greenway which begins at southwest corner of Lake and Funston.
+* Walk south along the wide dirt/gravel path of the Park Presidio Greenway, which begins at southwest corner of Lake and Funston.
 * Continue along the Greenway by crossing California and Clement Streets at traffic lights
 * Section 5 ends at Geary Blvd. and Park Presidio Blvd.